OmronAPAC/Omron_AMR_ROS2/README.md

 3. Navigate AMR
     * Go to specified goal point
     * Go back to designated dock
+4. Navigate and localize AMR using RViz
+    * Go to a specified point on RViz map
+    * Localize to a specified point on RViz map

 **For details on the packages' inner workings, see the [Developer's Guide](https://github.com/guanyewtan/Omron_LD/blob/master/docs/DeveloperGuide.adoc).**